-- Iron-deficient anaemia – occurs when there is not enough iron in your body.
-Iron is vital for the body to produce the protein haemoglobin, which transports oxygen around your body in your red blood cells.2
+This type of anaemia occurs when there is not enough iron in your body.
+Iron is vital for the body to produce the protein haemoglobin, which transports oxygen around your body in your red blood cells.

-- Aplastic anaemia – occurs if the bone marrow is significantly underactive.
-The bone marrow is responsible for making all the blood cells in your body, including red blood cells, white blood cells and platelets.2
+This type of anaemia occurs if the bone marrow is significantly underactive.
+The bone marrow is responsible for making all the blood cells in your body, including red blood cells, white blood cells and platelets.

-- Pernicious anaemia – is a disorder characterised by the body being unable to absorb enough vitamin B12 from your diet to produce red blood cells.2 Both vitamin B12 as well as folate (also a B vitamin) are required for healthy red blood cell formation.2
+This type of anaemia is a disorder characterised by the body being unable to absorb enough vitamin B12 from your diet to produce red blood cells.
+Both vitamin B12 as well as folate (also a B vitamin) are required for healthy red blood cell formation.

-- Hemolytic anaemia – occurs when red blood cells are destroyed faster than they can be made.2 Typically red blood cells have a lifespan of three months, however in some inherited conditions (such as sickle cell disease and thalassemia) the body destroys red blood cells before the end of their lifespan.3
+This type of anaemia occurs when red blood cells are destroyed faster than they can be made.
+Typically red blood cells have a lifespan of three months, however in some inherited conditions (such as sickle cell disease and thalassemia) the body destroys red blood cells before the end of their lifespan.

-- Certain cancer treatments such as radiation therapy, as well as chemotherapy drugs – these can damage bone marrow tissue where blood cells are made.
-Certain drugs can also damage the kidneys, where a hormone (erythropoietin) is made, which helps make the red blood cells in the bone marrow.1
+- Certain cancer treatments such as radiation therapy, as well as chemotherapy drugs – These can damage bone marrow tissue where blood cells are made.
+Certain drugs can also damage the kidneys, where a hormone (erythropoietin) is made, which helps make the red blood cells in the bone marrow

-- Certain types of cancers – such as blood cancers and cancers that spread to the bone marrow eg. ovarian and lung tumours.1, 3
+- Certain types of cancers – Such as blood cancers and cancers that spread to the bone marrow eg. ovarian and lung tumours

-- Side effects of cancer and cancer treatments – these can often cause vomiting and nausea and poor appetite, which can result in low levels of iron, folate and B12.1
+- Side effects of cancer and cancer treatments – These can often cause vomiting and nausea and poor appetite, which can result in low levels of iron, folate and B12

-- Blood loss – this can be as a result of surgery or internal bleeding arising from the cancer itself.1
+- Blood loss – This can be as a result of surgery or internal bleeding arising from the cancer itself

 If you experience any of these symptoms, it is important you see your doctor straight away.